DFE-Digital/education-benchmarking-and-insights/documentation/architecture/6_Service-Conditions.md

 ## Traffic spike

 - **Impact:**	The system is slow or unresponsive.
 - **Prevention:**	Set up response time monitoring.
-Run load testing to determine bottlenecks and know how to scale up.
+Run load testing to determine performance and know how to scale up.
 - **Detection:** Alert from response time monitoring, high CPU or memory usage.
 - **Remediation:** Scale resources horizontally and vertically.

 ## DfE Sign-In failure

-- **Impact:** Users cannot access.
+- **Impact:** Users cannot access parts of the service.
 - **Detection:** Smoke test failure.
 DfE Sign-in status page.

 <!-- Leave the rest of this page blank -->